Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your body sparkles with the starlight as you slice through your enemies’ defenses with solid light.
+Your body sparkles with the starlight as you slice straight through your enemies’ defenses with solid light.
 For the duration of this effect, your basic attacks are automatically criticals if they hit.
-Additionally, you treat you enemies' basic defense as 10 + their Agility and damage from your basic attacks ignores absorption.
+Additionally, damage that you deal cannot be prevented.

 ### Blessing of the Moon